There is concern that an employee may have work related health problems or that their health is being aggravated by work tasks.

-There may be underlying ill health or disability contributing to performance issues
+There may be underlying ill health or disability contributing to performance issues.

 There is long term or frequent sickness absence.

-If you are unsure whether a referral is appropriate, please contact Safewell Occupational Health for further advice.
-In addition, the referral may be discussed with or initiated by your Human Resource (HR) advisers.
 Following discussion with the individual, the originator of the request must complete a management referral form containing full details of the individual, their job description, an outline of the problem and the matters on which opinion is sought.

 How to Make a Referral